30 Amazing Sleep Biohacks

 The Drowsy Cycle

-The reason tryptophan is believed to be an excellent natural sleep aid is that tryptophan converts into the mood-regulating neurotransmitter serotonin (5-hydroxytryptamine) at some point post-consumption.
+The reason tryptophan is believed to be an excellent natural sleep aid is because tryptophan converts into the mood-regulating neurotransmitter serotonin (5-hydroxytryptamine) at some point post-consumption.

 What happens next is thought to be where the cycle creates drowsiness and can induce sleep.